bleaktwig/yuadrem-wiki/docs/index.md

 * Check links **regularily**.
 They break often.
 -->

 Yuadrem was first settled by the firstborn oric gods, Et<!-- TODO.
 Link. --> and Om<!-- TODO.
 Link. -->.
 These two gods were planted by the god of disparity, Pheter<!-- TODO.
 Link. -->.
 Et was a large and thin birch, pliable and adaptable.
 Om was a short and stout juniper, vigorous and prodigious.
 These two gods were ever locked in combat, yet none could take the upper hand.
 This conflict became known as the War of Spring.

-To aid in the eternal conflict, Et created the humes<!-- TODO.
+To aid in the eternal battle, Et created the humes<!-- TODO.
 Link. -->, a kin as malleable as the god.
 Et bestowed upon humes Apomantics<!-- TODO.
-Link. -->, and taught them to wage war using Word.
+Link. -->, teaching them to wage war using Word.
 Om in turn created marsets<!-- TODO.
 Link. -->, a smaller kin able to traverse the forests of Et's children with ease.
 The marsets were gifted Chromology<!-- TODO.
 Link. -->, and fought using Color.

 The conflict ended with the burning of Om, an event known as the Schism<!-- TODO.
 Link. -->.
 Pheter, angered by the death of the god, retaliated by striking Et with lightning<!-- TODO.
 Link. -->.
 The blast burned the god-tree, and brought the 40-Year Famine to both humes and marsets.
 This event marks the year 0, and the beginning of history.
 <!-- NOTE.
 I should add lotsa links here... -->

 --------------------------------------------------------------------------------